gchantas/Super-Resolution-MATLAB-software/README.md

 _Note 1_: **The images are not included.** Instead, you must download them from their respective repositories.
 See the paper to find the links.
 You could also find them via a Google search.
 The datasets are "Set3", "Set14" and "Urban100".

 _Note 2_: The image(s) to be fed to the SR MATLAB functions must be gray-scale (the Y channel of YCbCr).So, it would be convenient to transform the colored images to YCbCr and provide the Y channel.
 You may find the existing function makeColored.m useful to this end, which makes that tranformation of all images in a directory and saves to another.
+After, conversion to grayscale, you can use myimresizeCreateDS for downsampling+blurring.

 _Note 3_: **gpuArray2** is the function loading an array to the GPU.
 If, for various reasons, you want to run the code on CPU, uncomment the one and single line in that file.